Women Need CPR Too Infographic

 • Rising Awareness about cardiac arrest in women.

-• Improving training to address gender-related barriers to increase bystander CPR rates for women.
-This includes representation of women in our training materials and informational videos.
+• Improving training to address barriers to increasing lay rescuer CPR rates for women.

-• Advocating to improve the response to cardiac arrest for everyone.
+• Advocating to improve the response to cardiac arrest for everyone, everywhere.
 (All states have Good Samaritan laws that protect anyone who gives first aid and CPR.
 Check the laws in your area.)

 Here’s what you can do: